Boulton and Park: Post-trial lives

 After the trial Boulton returned to performing and appeared in Eastbourne in September 1871; that October he appeared on stage in Burslem and Hanley, Staffordshire, before performing in Bolton, Lancashire.
-From 1874 he spent some time in New York, performing under the name Ernest Byrne, and it is possible he met Clinton there.
+From 1874 he spent some time in New York, performing under the name Ernest Byne, and it is possible he met Clinton there.
 Boulton returned to Britain in 1877 and again toured.
 He died on 30 September 1904 at the National Hospital for Neurology and Neurosurgery, London, from a brain tumour.

 Park also travelled to New York and appeared on stage under the name Fred Fenton, where he had some limited success in character parts and was a resident performer at the Fifth Avenue Theatre for a time.
 He died in 1881, aged 33 or 34, probably of syphilis, according to McKenna.